+You’ve just bought a new laptop, printer, cell phone, camera or other gadget.
+Great!
+But now you’ve got a bunch of peripheral junk to contend with.
 When it comes to accessories, manuals and packaging, most folks are paralyzed with decisions.
 Will I need this?
 What should I keep?
 So they don’t take action and instead … Read moreHow to stop drowning in gadgetry